tpvasconcelos/tpvasconcelos.io/index.md

 title: Welcome to my page!

-subtitle: “The good life is inspired by love and guided by knowledge"
+subtitle: “The good life is inspired by love and guided by knowledge" </br>— Bertrand Russell

 ---